-Zach Dorfman is assistant editor of the Carnegie Council's journal, Ethics & International Affairs.
+Zach Dorfman is senior editor of Carnegie Council's journal, Ethics & International Affairs.
+He joined Carnegie Council in 2009.

 "Slouching Towards Gautama: Toward a Buddhist Politics of Freedom," The Montréal Review, September 2011